 Cost of Attendance

-We want to provide our students with a valuable education, while also saving them money and minimizing college loan debt.
-The table below illustrates tuition rates based on the student’s residency classification and includes 15 credits per semester for two semesters.
+We want to provide you with a valuable education, while also saving you money, and minimizing college loan debt.
+The table below illustrates tuition rates based on a student’s residency classification and includes 15 credits per semester for two semesters.

 Michael Johnson photoIt has been the most cost-effective decision I’ve ever made coming to school here.
 You get a really great education, and I get to work with these very talented musicians that we have for faculty without burying myself in debt.”